-That is unless there’s a plan in place to consistently manage chores for teens and tweens, as well as a way to reward them for a job well done.
+That is unless there’s a plan in place to consistently manage chores for teens and kids, as well as a way to reward them for a job well done.

-Here’s everything you need to know about age-appropriate chores for teens and tweens and how to challenge kids in a collaborative way that benefits everyone in the family.
+Here’s everything you need to know about age-appropriate chores for kids and teens and how to challenge kids in a collaborative way that benefits everyone in the family.

 Are chores good or bad?

 For adults, chores are just part of the daily grind of managing a household.
 For kids, they’re there to teach them important life skills and how to be productive members of the family.
 But kids are often busy enough just being kids, and parents sometimes wonder what children gain by doing routine tasks like cleaning the house or taking out the trash.
 The answer is a lot!

 In fact, research shows that parents who let kids skip housework could actually be doing them a disservice by completing tasks for their children that they can do for themselves.
 Kids also learn to take pride in their work when they see the contribution they make.
 A long-running Harvard study found that people who did more chores in childhood are happier later in life.